Introduction

 Blended execution natively supports multiple VMs and EEs within a single execution environment, and within Fluent, is enabled by employing a single IR known as rWasm, which serves as its primary VM.
 This IR enables the verification of all state transitions occurring within the system, encompassing various VMs and EEs.
 In the case of the Fluent L2, the EVM, SVM, and Wasm are supported.
 As a result, developers familiar with any of these primitives can leverage circuits designed for rWasm and effortlessly obtain the necessary optimal proving infrastructure for their applications.
 In essence, blended execution acts as a state verification function responsible for representing every operation within the Fluent execution layer.

 Given that rWasm serves as the IR language for Fluent, it has the potential to represent not only Wasm or EVM but also other VMs and EEs.
-This is facilitated by providing dedicated AOT compilers for these platforms or in some cases utilizing emulation software.
+This is facilitated by providing dedicated compilation or emulation software for these platforms or in some cases utilizing emulation software.

 rWasm is a derivative of the Wasm assembly language that keeps 100% backward compatibility with original Wasm standards.
 Leveraging the extensive adoption and support of Wasm, rWasm enables blockchain developers to effortlessly create new applications in traditional languages like Rust and C. Fluent’s advanced AOT compilers handle all IR compilation tasks, simplifying the development and deployment process of Wasm-based blockchain applications in the Ethereum ecosystem.